src-d/lookout/docs/CONTRIBUTING.md

 ## Dummy Analyzer Release

 To publish the dummy analyzer container you need to create a tag with the `dummy` prefix, e.g. `dummy-v0.0.1`.
-Please note this this doesn't require to do a GitHub release, we just need the Git tag.
+Please note this doesn't require to do a GitHub release, we just need the Git tag.

 A normal release tag will not publish this container.